caroso1222/notyf/README.md

 #Notyf
-Notyd is a dead simple, responsive, vanilla javascript notification plugin.
+Notyf is a dead simple, responsive, vanilla javascript notification plugin.
 No jQuery required.

 ##Installation
 ```